cap-js/cap-getting-started-tutorial/exercises/06_node_adding_fiori_elements.md

 The application is now generated and in a few seconds you can see it in the `app` folder of your project.
 It contains a `incidents` and a `webapp` folder with a `Component.js` file that is characteristic for an SAPUI5 app.

+11. Browse the generated application

+Once the application generation wizard is completed the `app` folder contains a new folder with the generated application.
+Start the `cds watch` command in case it's not running anymore and open the index page in your browser.
+To do so, open the Command Palette (`Setting` -> Command Palette`` and choose `Ports: Preview`.
+There, select the entry with port 4004 (the CAP node.js default port).
+Now, the index page of your CAP application is displayed and has an entry for the just generated UI.
+Navigate the link and browse the new application.

+In the application you can click the "go" button on the right hand side and load all incidents from the database.
+By clicking an incident from the list you can open the details view.
+Use the browser's `back` button to navigate back to the list.

 ***

 Proceed with the next step: [Adding authorization](07_node_adding_authorization.md)